seqeralabs/wave/CONFIGURATION.md

 Scan process configuration lets the user provide a [Trivy docker image](https://hub.docker.com/r/aquasec/trivy) with any tag and severity levels of vulnerability that need to be scanned.

 - The **`wave.scan.enabled`** variable determines whether vulnerability scanning is enabled or disabled.
-If set to `true`, vulnerability scanning is enabled; if set to `false`, it is disabled. *Mandatory*.
+It's `false` by default and can be enabled by changing it to `true`. *Optional*.

 - The **`wave.scan.severity`** variable specifies the [severity levels](https://aquasecurity.github.io/trivy/v0.22.0/vulnerability/examples/filter/) to report in vulnerability scanning.
 For example, you can configure it with `MEDIUM,HIGH,CRITICAL` to include vulnerabilities of these severity levels in the scan report. *Optional*.

 - The **`wave.scan.image.name`** variable sets the [Trivy docker image](https://hub.docker.com/r/aquasec/trivy) used for container security scanning.
 The default value is `aquasec/trivy:0.47.0`.
-This is the image that Wave will use to perform vulnerability scanning on containers. *Mandatory*.
+This is the image that Wave will use to perform vulnerability scanning on containers. *Optional*.

 ### Kubernetes configuration for Wave scan process